saumyapalk23/Spoiler-Alert-25su2-Project-Template/README.md

 # Spoiler Alert

-Our project is meant to be an app similar to letterboxd where you can view and review different shows.
-It uses data from users, shows, actors, and directors to allow users to rate, review, and discuss their favorite shows.
+We are building ‘Spoiler Alert’, an app dedicated to appreciating content such as TV shows and onstage performances.
+Unlike platforms like Letterboxd, which cater primarily to film enthusiasts, ‘Spoiler Alert’ is designed for a broader community.
+From theatregoers and casual fans to performance artists and professionals in the field, this app offers a dedicated space for users to rate, review, and discuss television, plays, and musicals: mediums that are often overlooked on mainstream review platforms and relegated to non-dedicated forums such as Twitter or Reddit.

+Through collecting such user data, we hope to create personalized platforms for discussion and analysis, as well as tailored recommendations for users.
+Now, lovers of episodic storytelling and live performance no longer have to struggle to find personalized recommendations or to share their niche interests with others.
+Key features include the ability to log live performances, create watchlists, and connect with others through a built-in forum.
+‘Spoiler Alert’ builds upon the best aspects of Letterboxd, further building community.

 The database is built in MySQL with the application built using python, streamlit, and flask.

 ## How to run the app